 You may have heard these terms used interchangeably but they are not the same.
-So what are the differences and how can they help your business?
+So what are the differences, and how can they help your business?
 Let us look a bit closer at demand generation and lead generation.

 What is Demand Generation?

 Demand generation is a marketing strategy that raises awareness for a brand, creates buzz, and drives potential clients to your content.
-This strategy can happen over different platforms, including social media, PPC ads, videos, blogs, as well as in person.
+This strategy can happen over different platforms, including social media, PPC ads, videos, and blogs, as well as in person.
 The content has to be free and easy to access.

-There are different ways that you can engage in demand generation strategies.
-B2B prospects socialize and gather information on social media and throughout different platforms but they also rely on person-to-person contact, so it is vital to not restrict your demand generation ideas to only one or two options.
+There are different ways that you can engage in demand-generation strategies.
+B2B prospects socialize and gather information on social media and throughout different platforms, but they also rely on person-to-person contact, so it is vital to not restrict your demand generation ideas to only one or two options.
 Here are some of the options you have.

 Seeing the company name or the brand often on trusted sites will go a long way to helping a reader of the content become a lead and then a client.

 Having content that uses SEO strategies will improve your search engine rankings, letting people discover what you offer.
 You will also be seen as an expert in the field if you are one of the first results they see.